OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     return fallbackRequired;
     ```

-### Call the REST API on the middle tier server
+### Call the REST API on the middle-tier server

 1. In the `callWebServer` function, replace `TODO 8` with the following code.
 About this code, note:

     * The actual AJAX call will be made by the `ajaxCallToRESTApi` function.
-    * This function will attempt to get a new access token if the middle tier server returns an error indicating that the current token expired.
+    * This function will attempt to get a new access token if the middle-tier server returns an error indicating that the current token expired.
     * If the AJAX call cannot be completed successfully, `switchToFallbackAuth` will be called to use MSAL auth instead of Office SSO.

     ```javascript